bidursapkota00/web-application-programming-bct/README.md

 **SPF (Sender Policy Framework)**

-- Defines which mail servers are allowed to send email from your domain.
+- Specifies which services (like Resend) or IP addresses are authorized to send emails on behalf of your domain.
 - Prevents spammers from sending fake emails using your domain.

 **DKIM (DomainKeys Identified Mail)**

 - Publishes public keys used to verify email signatures.
+Used by receiver (gmail server) to verify message signed by (resend).
 - Improves email deliverability and prevents tampering.

 **Domain verification**